 Also, deep layers of ash will prevent heat transfer of BTUs from your wood fuel into the water jacket.
 So, keep the ash layer to one inch or less.

 Also, make sure your chimney, heat exchange tubes and deflector plate area are clean - deep layers of ash in these areas will prevent proper air flow which reduces efficiency also.
-Cleaning brushes are available at the "Cleaning Supplies and Tools" section of our webite HERE.
+Cleaning brushes are available at the "Cleaning Supplies and Tools" section of our website HERE.

 These TIPS will not only help you conserve wood, but also helps you save more MONEY, and WORK LESS so you have more time with your family and hobbies!